 - Not having received a grant of excellence from the federal and / or provincial governments of Canada.

-The applicant must submit the following documents via email by Monday, June 3, 2019 @ [email protected]:
+The applicant must submit the following documents via email by email by June 1st, 2020 at the latest @ [email protected]:

 - an official transcript of the most recent diploma and, if applicable, of every year completed in the current program of study;